LadyJessie19/LadyJessie19/README.md

 short-time_goals:
   [
-    "Graduate myself as a Fullstack Developer in October/2023", "Pay for my sister's college",
+    "Graduate me as a Fullstack Developer in October/2023", "Pay for my sister's college",
     "Go live in Seoul, South Korea",
     "Finish and publish my book",